saastechacademy/foundation/udm/beginner/product-category-explained.md

 Best Practice: Set the Product Category Members if page will show the products Best Practice: Set Category Rollups if the page will show the categories.
 In general it is about setting the Product Category Members.

+**Activity**

+* Analyze ProductCategory entity, its attributes, its relationships.
+* Analyze ProductCategoryMember entity and its relationships.
+Notice similarty with ProductFeatureAppl entity.
+* Analyze Category model design, notice role and responsibilities of various categories and how their definition is captured by the data model.